-How Tesla fought to keep its plant open in a locked-down city
+How Tesla fought to keep its plant open in a locked-down California city

 The Bay area was the first region in the U.S. to enact shelter-in-place orders, a massive effort impacting more than 7 million people.
 Since then, the coronavirus has wreaked havoc on communities across the country and put immense strain on the global economy.
 Alameda County had 264 confirmed cases of Covid-19 — the disease caused by the coronavirus — as of March 30, according to the health department.
 Seven have died.

-Hours before Tesla announced plans to suspend production, Kimberly Petersen, Fremont’s police chief, and other city officials held a virtual meeting on March 19 to follow up on a determination reached the day before: the company had to cease all activities except for minimum basic operations.
+Hours before Tesla announced plans to suspend production, Kimberly Petersen, Fremont’s police chief, and other city officials held a virtual meeting on March 19 to follow up on a determination reached the day before: The company had to cease all activities except for minimum basic operations.

 In a March 21 letter to Tesla, she recounted the city’s efforts to seek clarification as to whether the carmaker was an essential business by consulting with Scott Dickey, the assistant counsel for the county.
 Dickey relayed a determination from Erica Pan, Alameda County’s health officer.